rmjuarez12/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+**A: When using the `.forEach`, you are executing a function for each of the items within the array and then you can return your results. `.forEach` can return anything that the function may be executing.
+When you use `.map`, you are essentially creating a new array with the same length as the original, but modifying each array item in the function. `.map` returns a whole new array, based on your function.**

 2. Explain the difference between a callback and a higher order function.

+**A: A callback is a function that you use inside another function when passed as an argument.
+So basically, a callback means you are passing that function to be used inside another function.
+A higher order function, is a function that relies on a callback function in order to work.
+So in short, a callback function is the function being passed as an argument, while the higher order function is the function using that callback function.**

 3. What is closure?

+**A: A closure happens when a function uses a variable from the lexical scope.
+This means that it is using a variable that is outside the function, but it is reachable within its scope.
+For example, a function that is using a variable from the global scope is considered a closure, since it is using a variable outside from its arguments, but still reachable within the lexical scope.**

 4. Describe the four rules of the 'this' keyword.

+**A: When we use the `this` keyword, we are referring to the parent object from where it is called.
+The `this` keyword has 4 key principles(or rules).
+The first one is the Window Binding principle.
+This is when the `this` is referencing the object of global scope, since we have not declared object to be used with it.
+The second ons is the Implicit Binding principle.
+This is when we have declared object, and we are using the `this` keyword within it, in order to be able to reference any property from that object specifically.
+The third one is the 'new' Binding principle.
+This is when we create a new object using a constructor function, and then using the 'new' operator with that constructor.
+The fourth and last one is the Explicit Binding principle.
+This is when we combine and link 2 constructor functions(essentially creating a child constructor using a parent constructor's properties) by using the `call()` or `apply()` methods.**

 5. Why do we need super() in an extended class?

+**A: When we create an extended class, we MUST always reference all of the parent's(or main class) properties.
+Otherwise, it will not work as an extension, but more like a new class.**

 ### Task 1 - Project Set up